GWA Calculator Philippines Compute General Weighted Average Free

 University of Santo Tomas GWA Calculator

-UST applies a two condition Dean’s List standard where a semestral GWA of 1.75 or better is required and no individual subject grade may be lower than 2.00.
-A student with an overall GWA of 1.60 but one subject at 2.25 is disqualified from the Thomasian Dean’s List
+UST applies a two-condition Dean’s List standard where a semestral GWA of 1.75 or better is required AND no individual subject grade may be worse than 2.00.
+A student with an overall GWA of 1.60 but one subject at 2.25 is disqualified from the Thomasian Dean’s List.

 National University GWA Calculator

-National University follows the standard Philippine 1.00 to 5.00 scale.
-NU Dean’s List recognition requires a semestral GWA of 1.75 or better with no failing or incomplete grades in that term
+NU follows the standard Philippine 1.00 to 5.00 scale.
+Dean’s List recognition requires a semestral GWA of 1.75 or better with no failing or incomplete grades in that term.

 PISAY GWA Calculator Philippine Science High School